 Differentiate yourself with a widely recognized credential

 The Ed.D. in Organizational Leadership is a widely recognized credential that distinguishes you from other high performers.
-It can open the door to teaching at the university level, as well as a variety of leadership positions.
+It can open the door to teaching at the university level, as well as numerous leadership positions.
 With its broad focus on organizational leadership, the degree also translates to a variety of for-profit and nonprofit industries, as well as the public sector and the military.
-Graduates of the program are not only good leaders, they are able to coach others into leadership roles as well.
+Graduates of the program are not only effective leaders, they are able to coach and mentor others into leadership roles as well.

 Get 360-degree support